top of page

 Extreme-relative-to-mean warming:

-Moist land in tropics/subtropics features amplified warming in the extreme relative to the mean, indicating an elongated upper tail.
+Moist land in the tropics/subtropics features amplified warming in the extreme relative to the mean, indicating an elongated upper tail.

 On using stable water isotope (HDO) to constrain convection